What are the different primary caregiver relationships?

 The roles of primary caregivers are quite varied.
 There are a number of responsibilities to manage day by day, or from one week to the next.
 They are:

-Personal care, making sure a person’s basic needs are met
+Personal care, making sure your loved one’s basic needs are met

 - Managing activities of daily living (ADLs) such as bathing, toileting, grooming, and dressing.